 Wannabe writers and aspiring authors are always looking for writing tips.
 I’ve bought books, attended classes, read blogs, listened to podcasts, and printed pointers from the web.
 But as with the forest for the trees idiom, it can be hard to find useful tips among a wealth of well-meaning advice.

 I thought I’d share my top three tips, which, having settled on the subject and structure, sustain me when writing.
-And the good news is, you don’t have to wander off into the “forest” to read them, they’re published on TallAndTrue.com, the online magazine, blog and forum for writers, readers and publishers:
+And the good news is, you don’t have to wander off into the “forest” to read them, they’re published on TallAndTrue.com, an online showcase and forum for writers, readers and publishers.
+(Click on the “Read more” buttons to read the full articles.)

 To help overcome writer’s block and make a start on writing the first sentences of A Moveable Feast, Ernest Hemingway is said to have reminded himself: